pulumi/foundational-training/module-03-stacks-and-programs/slides.md

 ---

-# Stack Outputs/References: Best Practices
+# Stack Outputs/References: Best Practices Cont'd

 **Do not** share entire resources.
 Unnecessary performance hit and churn on values